weixuan-wang123/HBO/README.md

 # Hierarchical Balancing Optimization (HBO)

-This repository contains the data and codes for our paper " [Hierarchical Balancing Optimization for Fine-Tuning Large Language Models](https://arxiv.org/pdf/2505.12300)".
+This repository contains the data and codes for our paper " [HBO: Hierarchical Balancing Optimization for Fine-Tuning Large Language Models](https://arxiv.org/pdf/2505.12300)".
 HBO is a framework for adaptive dataset sampling to improve fine-tuning efficiency of large language models.
 It jointly optimizes inter-category and intra-category (difficulty-level) sampling via learned actors that receive rewards derived from model signals.